by Peter Vader | at MinneBar 14

 People bike, take transit, and walk to save money, reduce stress (on themselves and the planet), and make better use of their time.
 So much so that while over ten years Minneapolis increased in population by 30,000, total vehicle miles driven went down.

-This session is for people at any point on their journey to car-free-dom — from the curious to the all-in (anyone want to buy my two-car garage?).
+Un-conference, Un-session Features Participants here will be at anywhere on their journey to car-free-dom — from those setting out to reduce car trips to the all-in (anyone want to buy my two-car garage?).
 We will share gear, apps, and local knowledge that have helped us reduce car trips or even eliminate them altogether.

 Topics may and should include:

-As a session jumping off point I'll spend a few minutes on what I've learned walking thousands of city miles and bus-ing just as many.
+As a session jumping off point I'll spend a few minutes on what I've learned over thousands of city miles walked and bused.
 Like how to keep warm and dry(ish) walking through whatever Minnesota weather throws and how to use apps to speed travel and minimize waiting on Metro Transit.

-I work with contract software developers during the week and other times I advocate for friendlier, safer mobility on twitter @petervader, and irl as a 3,000-mile annual walker, a transit app brown belt, and appointee to the City of Minneapolis Pedestrian Advisory Committee.
+I work with developers during the week and other times I advocate for friendlier, safer mobility on twitter @petervader, irl as a 3,000-mile annual walker, a transit app brown belt, and on the city of Minneapolis Pedestrian Advisory Committee.